noahdotpy/mytoolbox/README.md

 Channels determine the fedora version you want to use.
 Channels will be used in your tag.

 Use `current` for the current Fedora version, or use `previous` for the previous Fedora version.
-Note that these channels could lag behind the actual latest Fedora release.
+Note that these channels could lag behind the actual latest Fedora release, because the Fedora versions used for `current` and `previous` are manually set.

 > **WARNING** `previous` is considered untested and may be unstable due to changes that are meant for `current` being invalid to use on `previous`'s Fedora version.